The-Poolz/RegistrationContract/README.md

 <pre><b>ATTENTION!
 You can activate a pool only if it is deactivated.</b></pre>

+If you activate a pool, users will be able to sign up again.
-You should use the ActivatePool() function to activate a registration pool.
+To do this, you should use a ActivatePool() function.

 ```solidity
     // to deactivate registration pool